About Horsehoe Falls

 As you exit Hari Kari, you will encounter another long pool.
-Horseshoe Falls is at the end of this pool and does not have a decent scout option, you could bushwhack down the left bank to take a look at it.
+Horseshoe Falls is at the end of this pool.
+While there isn’t any decent scout option, you could bushwhack down the left bank to take a look at it.

 Above 3000 CFS: Enter on river right down the middle of a small tongue located right next to the trees.
 There is a large guard hole left of this tongue so make sure you are far right enough otherwise you could be swimming the entire rapid.
 After the tongue, there are some fun waves but be wary of a decent sized lateral along with exposed rocks in front of the large boulder 70 feet downstream on river left.
 As the river straightens out, horseshoe hole is looming 100 feet straight downstream.
 Aim to go either left or right of the hole.
 The left seems to be a cleaner line as the right can push you into trees.
 Either way, work your way back to the center for the final tongue.
 Don’t celebrate yet as you want to make sure you get left of the granite wall that can flip a boat or put you into the strong eddy on river right.

 3000 to 2000 CFS: You gain more time to make moves and Horseshoe hole becomes more of a standing wave as the water drops.
 Enter the tongue far river right and be aware of the keeper hole that remains just left of the tongue.
 Stay in the center of the river as you make the bend and charge the wave if you feel up to it.